AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 // Call getJoinedGroups to retrieve the list of joined groups from the server.
 List<Group> grouplist = ChatClient.getInstance().groupManager().getJoinedGroupsFromServer();

-// Call getAllGroups to retrieve the list of joined groups from your local database.
+// Call getAllGroups to retrieve the list of joined groups from the local database.
 List<Group> grouplist = ChatClient.getInstance().groupManager().getAllGroups();

 // List public groups by page.